himalayahall/DATA607-PROJECT3/Presentation.md

 # Data Source

+1. **Objective** - to answer the following question: which are the most valued data science skills?
+2. **Data Source**
-The objective of this project was to answer the following: Which are the most valued data science skills?
-To answer this question, it was determined to use an existing data set from Jeff Hale article The Most In-Demand Skills for Data Scientists (https://towardsdatascience.com/the-most-in-demand-skills-for-data-scientists-4a4a8db896db).
-This data was available for download as a multi-sheet excel file (https://docs.google.com/spreadsheets/d/1lac1H2IgCDCs9LLTQL6yb6MUPN1u4C5fJv_6YjipIaM/edit#gid=469548382).
+   - Use existing data set from Jeff Hale article [The Most In-Demand Skills for Data Scientists](https://towardsdatascience.com/the-most-in-demand-skills-for-data-scientists-4a4a8db896db)
-Data was extracted from multiple Excel sheets, tidied using R, and output CSVs were generated for populating the core data model entities.
-The output CSVs were uploaded into an AWS MySQL database for shared storage and access.
-The database was then accessed through R and multiple EDAs were generated for further analysis and investigation.
+   - Data was available for download as a multi-sheet [MS Excel](https://docs.google.com/spreadsheets/d/1lac1H2IgCDCs9LLTQL6yb6MUPN1u4C5fJv_6YjipIaM/edit#gid=469548382)
-The team discussed refreshing the source dataset to make it more current, but the vendor APIs required paid subscriptions.
-In addition, we did not have sufficient time to explore no-fee alternatives.
+   - Team discussed refreshing the source dataset to make it more current.
+Unfortunately, vendor APIs requirre paid subscriptions.
+In addition, we did not have sufficient time to explore no-fee alternatives

 ***